dreamgrove/dreamgrove/content/feral/compendium.md

 1. Craft Neck or Bracers with [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining).
 2. Craft whatever slot you didn't craft on next, or alternatively can craft on Back if your focus is M+.

-Note: For those who have already crafted [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch) as initially recommended, you can simply recraft this piece to use [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) instead.
-No additional sparks needed.

 <div id="trinkets">